Memo 55: Evaluating DNP and Graduate Certificate Student Previous Courses for Core Course Equivalency

 DNPCC approval process

-- DNPCC Chair places the draft gap analysis review on the DNPCC agenda under the executive session for discussion.
+- DNPCC Chair places the gap analysis review on the DNPCC agenda under the executive session for discussion.

 - Decision communication:

 - GPA files the written decision in the student’s academic file to record the decision and rationale.
 The gap analysis should be updated to reflect only those courses deemed equivalent, and if appropriate, substitutable.
-For those courses requiring challenge examination, this will need to be completed successfully prior to determination by DNPCC.
+For those courses requiring challenge examination, this will need to be completed successfully prior to final determination by DNPCC.

 - The student may appeal the decision by requesting a meeting with the Associate Dean for Academic Affairs.
 The Associate Dean for Academic Affairs will make the final decision as to acceptance or denial of DNPCC’s justification.